- Reference >

 The following code represents an unordered

-with six operations:
+bulkWrite() with six operations:

-, the results of the operation may vary.
+With ordered : false, the results of the operation may vary.
 For example,

-may remove more or fewer documents
+the deleteOne or deleteMany may remove more or fewer documents

-, or replaceOne
+updateMany, or replaceOne operations.

 The number of operations in each group cannot exceed the value of

-the maxWriteBatchSize
+the maxWriteBatchSize of

 the database.
-As of MongoDB 3.6, this value is 100,000
+As of MongoDB 3.6, this value is 100,000.

-This value is shown in the isMaster.maxWriteBatchSize
+This value is shown in the isMaster.maxWriteBatchSize field.

 This limit prevents issues with oversized error messages.
 If a group

-exceeds this limit
+exceeds this limit,

 the client driver divides the group into smaller groups with counts